authwit/book-NigerianBizOpsBlueprint/book.md

 \subsection{United States Entry Path}\label{subsec:united-states-entry-path}

-American entrepreneurs often bring what I call "scale thinking" to Nigeria.\ While this ambition is valuable, it needs to be tempered with local market understanding.
+American entrepreneurs often bring what I call ``scale thinking'' to Nigeria.\ While this ambition is valuable, it needs to be tempered with local market understanding.

-Focus areas for US entrepreneurs:
+Focus areas for US-based entrepreneurs:

 \begin{enumerate}
     \item \textbf{Market Validation}